Understanding variable costs for businesses

 Examples of variable costs in business

 • Raw materials.
-Used to directly make a product.
+These materials are used to directly manufacture a product.
 A company typically spends more on raw materials as production increases.

 • Direct labor.
 These costs can change based on increased demand or production levels, such as overtime for factory workers.